-The doctor will discuss the findings of the right heart cath and plans for treatment, if needed.
+Your doctor will discuss the findings of the right-heart catheterization and plans for treatment, if needed.
 Most of the time, you will be able to go home a few hours after the procedure.

 It will be important to keep the insertion site clean and dry.
-Your doctor will give you specific bathing instructions.
+Your healthcare provider will give you specific bathing instructions.

 You may be advised not to participate in any strenuous activities.
-Your doctor will instruct you about when you can return to work and resume normal activities.
+Your healthcare provider will instruct you about when you can return to work and resume normal activities.